-Most seats in a helicopter have a g-force reducing crumple zone built into them to help dissipate energy from a hard landing before it reaches the passenger’s spine.
+Most seats in a helicopter have a g-force-reducing crumple zone built into them to help dissipate energy from a hard landing before it reaches the passenger’s spine.
 Some seats may have a weight limit to ensure the crash attenuation system works properly in the event of a hard landing.

-Robinson Helicopters like the popular R44 have a maximum seat limit of 300lbs/136Kg and advise against placing anything bulky in the ‘below seat’ storage area due to this being the seats crumple zone and energy absorption system.
+Robinson Helicopters like the popular R44 have a maximum seat limit of 300lbs/136Kg and advise against placing anything bulky in the ‘below seat’ storage area due to this being the seat crumple zone and energy absorption system.

 Airbus/Eurocopter Helicopters have no maximum seat limit but do have a crash attenuation system designed into their seat support structure.
 You can see in the image above the aluminum support system on the front seats.
 Most tour helicopters will have this on every seat to increase safety for their passengers.